wwwdevanshsssingh12-bit/Aternos-24-7-Bot/README.md

-Change your Ip and port in Index.js to the one you use
+Change your Ip and port in Index.js to the one of your server